complexbrains/EEG_Source_Reconstruction/README.md

       export SUBJECTS_DIR=/.../data/freesurfer/subject1/structural
       source $FREESURFER_HOME/FreeSurferEnv.sh

 - Now it is time to convert your **dicom** structural file to **.mgz** format.
 For that you will give the only the first structural image on the ordered list then the command will pick all the rest of the structural dicom files to process.
 Subject Id is arbitrary, but it should be meaningful since the below command will create a folder named with that Id and put all the converted output files into that folder.
-First line for running a single subjects data, the second line is to run multuple subjects reconstruction in specified order.
+The first line for running a single subjects data, the second line is to run multiple subjects reconstruction in the specified order.

       recon-all -i /data/freesurfer/subject1/structural/subject1_structural_1.dcm -autorecon1 -subjid <subjectID>
       recon-all -i /data/freesurfer/subject1/structural/subject1_structural_1.dcm -i /data/freesurfer/subject2/structural/subject2_structural_1.dcm-autorecon1 -subjid < the name of the output folder>